sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 #### 1.4.2 Transceiver error events handling procedure ####

-When error events(defined in section 1.3.1) received from some transceiver, the related interface TRANSCEIVER_STATUS table will be updated with the error code , and DOM information will be removed from the DB.
+When error events (defined in section 1.3.1) are received from a transceiver, the related interface's TRANSCEIVER_STATUS table will be updated with the error descriptions, and the DOM information will be removed from the database.

-Before the DOM update thread update the DOM info, it will check the Transceiver status table first, DOM info updating will be skipped if some port is in the error status.
-In the Xcvrd main task recovering missing interface info, same check will also be applied.
+The DOM update thread will check the transceiver status table before updating the DOM information.
+The DOM info updating will be skipped for a port if there is a blocking error for the port in the table.
+The xcvrd main task will also perform the same check-and-skip logic before recovering the missing DOM information for a port.

 Currently no explicit "error clear event" is defined, a plug in event will be considered as port recovered from error(on Mellanox platform it does send out a plug in event when recovered from error).